-Rebecca Holden is a New Zealand artist, she gained an MFA from Massey University, Wellington in 2013.
+Rebecca Holden is a New Zealand artist who gained an MFA from Massey University, Wellington in 2013.
 Her paintings employ visual narratives to explore the multiple guises of humanity.
 Rebecca was artist in residence at Expressions Whirinaki in 2014 and Samuel Marsden Collegiate School in 2017, and has taught at Massey University School of Fine Arts.
-Rebecca exhibits regularly in New Zealand and had her first international exhibition in 2017 with her work ‘Sand in the Apricot Jam’ in Israel as part of the WW1 Centenary commemorations.
+Rebecca exhibits regularly in New Zealand and had her first international exhibition in 2017 with her work ‘Sand in the Apricot Jam’ in Israel as part of the WWI Centenary commemorations.

 Rebecca was awarded the 2018 ANZAC Bridge Fellowship at NZ Pacific Studio.
-‘A Home Away From home’: Through painting and drawing Rebecca explored the story of the Aotea Convalescent home for New Zealand soldiers in Heliopolis, Egypt during WW1.
+‘A Home Away From Home’: explored the story of the Aotea Convalescent home for New Zealand soldiers in Heliopolis, Egypt during WWI through painting and drawing.
 The home was staffed by nurses from Wairarapa, Wellington and Whanganui.
 It was funded by the efforts of women’s groups from Wairarapa, Whanganui and Rangitikei regions, who saw the importance of a ‘home away from home’ in the recovery of our soldiers who were wounded or who fell sick in the Sinai & Palestine campaigns.